fxhash/fxhash-package/packages/fxhash/README.md

 ### `$ fxhash capture [args]`

 With the capture command you can test your bundled project agains the fx(hash) capture module.
 For params token you currently __must__ provide the inputBytes yourself.
-You can copy the inputBytes from the url when you are running the `fxhash-dev` command.
+You can copy the inputBytes from the url when you are running the `fxhash dev` command.

 #### Options